2023 Estonian parliamentary election: Background

-The previous parliamentary election, which was held in March 2019, saw the loss of the absolute majority held by Jüri Ratas's first cabinet in Riigikogu, the unicameral parliament of Estonia.
+The previous parliamentary election, which was held in March 2019, saw the loss of the absolute majority held by Jüri Ratas's first cabinet in the Riigikogu, the unicameral parliament of Estonia.
 Ratas's Centre Party, Isamaa, and Social Democratic Party (SDE) all suffered a setback in favour of the Reform Party, led by Kallas, and the EKRE.
 Kersti Kaljulaid, then-president of Estonia, gave a mandate to Kallas to form a government after the election.
 The Reform Party negotiated with the Centre Party, Isamaa, and SDE but ultimately failed to form a government.
 After the vote in April 2019, Ratas received the mandate and successfully formed a government with Isamaa and EKRE.
 Jüri Ratas's second cabinet was sworn in on 29 April 2019.

 In January 2021, the Centre Party-led government collapsed after a corruption investigation in which the Centre Party was accused of requesting financial support of up to €1 million within a year in return of the €39 million loan to Hillar Teder's real estate development in Tallinn.
 In response, Ratas resigned as prime minister of Estonia, while Kallas was invited to form a government.
 She struck a deal with the Centre Party, with Kallas now serving as prime minister.
-In June 2022 however, the coalition government between the Centre and Reform Party collapsed due to the Centre Party's opposition to a law regarding education.
+In June 2022, however, the coalition government between the Centre and Reform Party collapsed due to the Centre Party's opposition to a law on education.
 This occurred during the 2022 Russian invasion of Ukraine; the Centre Party was seen as close to Russians in Estonia.
-In response, Kallas opened negotiations with Isamaa and SDE, successfully forming Kaja Kallas's second cabinet on 15 July 2022.
+In response, Kallas opened Triple Alliance negotiations with Isamaa and SDE, successfully forming Kaja Kallas's second cabinet on 15 July 2022.